thenaran/document/microbot-nrf/README.md

     ![ ](res/example_json.png)

 1. Write the Product ID into the Product item in the specification.
 The value of the Product item in the specification and the Product ID of the MiB Console must be the same.
-Product ID can be found in the Mib Console under [Product] - [General].
+Product ID can be found in the Mib Console under [Dev] - [Product] - [General].

     ![ ](res/console_product_id.png)
     ![ ](res/specification_product_id.png)

 1. Save the specification and upload it to the MiB console.
-Upload is possible after move to [Endpoints] - [Specifications] in the MiB Console.
+Upload is possible after move to [Dev] - [Endpoints] - [Specifications] in the MiB Console.

     ![ ](res/specifications_upload.png)